Website translation

 We’ve put together a simple 4-minute video on how to install Weglot on your WordPress website.
 And, for those that prefer a written tutorial, find it below.

-As we mentioned, Weglot works on any website CMS, you can find all our integrations here, including Webflow, Shopify, and custom-built websites.
+As we mentioned, Weglot works on any website CMS.
+Our official integrations include Webflow, Shopify, and custom-built websites.
 For those not looking for SEO capabilities, you can use our JavaScript integration.

 1. Go to your WordPress admin, ‘Plugins’ and ‘Add New’